CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 6.3.Ti=Governing Law

-6.3.sec=This Agreement shall be governed by the internal law of [the State of Delaware].
+6.3.sec=This Agreement shall be governed by the internal law of {Law.State.the}[the State of Delaware].

+Law.State.the=the State of Delaware

 6.4.Ti=Counterparts